HackRU/slackRU/README.md

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/HackRU/SlackRU.svg?columns=all)](https://waffle.io/HackRU/SlackRU)

+# Deployment

+There are two parts to deploying SlackRU:

+#### (1) Deploying the Server
+The server is a Flask app.
+This can be deployed using any cloud server infrastructure that supports Flask.
+We have previously used an AWS beanstalk.
+Documentation for deploying a Flask app on a beanstalk can be found [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-flask.html).

+#### (2) Deploying the SlackBot

+The SlackBot connects to the Slack workspace using Slack's API.
+As such, the SlackBot can be launched from any machine with a working internet connection using `python main.py --config production slackbot`.
+It is preferable to deploy the SlackBot on a reliable cloud server (as opposed to deploying it on your own local machine).

 # New Feature Ideas!
 Be creative and liberal.
 It is expected that most of these features will never see the light of day, so feel free to dream big!